|Nutritional Guidelines (per serving)|

 Add the meat chunks and salt to taste.
 Mix well and cook, frequently stirring, till the meat is brown on all sides.

 Add the powdered spice mix and stir well.
 Cook till the spices begin to give off a cooked aroma ("raw" spices have a sharp, pungent aroma as compared to "cooked" spices).

 Now add the coconut cream and mix well.

 Cover the pan, simmer the flame and cook.
 Check every 2-3 minutes and stir if required to prevent burning.
 After 10 minutes of cooking this way, remove the cover and cook open till most of the gravy has dried up and turned thick and a dark brown color.
 Check and stir as needed.

 Add the sugar, vinegar and mix well.
-Cook for 2-3 minutes more and then turn off the fire.
+Cook for 2 to 3 minutes more and then turn off the fire.
 Check seasoning and add salt if required.

-Garnish with fresh chopped coriander and serve with plain boiled rice or Chapatis and a green salad.
+Garnish with freshly chopped coriander and serve with plain boiled rice or Chapatis and a green salad.